opacam/Cohen3/docs/backends.rst

 `Cohen3 issue tracker <https://github.com/opacam/Cohen3/issues>`_, this way
 there is a chance that the problem could be solved.

+If you plan to create your own backend you should check the package :ref:`models <coherence.backends.models>` which describes some base classes that could help you to develop your own backend.

 The available plugins are:

     - :ref:`Ampache storage <coherence.backends.ampache>`: *Not tested*